 California Missions Museum at Cline Family Cellars 24737 Highway 121, Sonoma, 707-939-8051; open 10 a.m. to 4 p.m. daily; admission is free.

 Walk through history

 The fascinating historical attractions that make up the Sonoma State Historic Park (363 3rd St. W., Sonoma, 707-938-9560) are mostly located on Sonoma Plaza.
-And the plaza itself it a lush, eight-acre park with duck ponds, picnic tables, and playgrounds, surrounded by a wide variety shops and restaurants.
+And the plaza itself is a lush, eight-acre park with duck ponds, picnic tables, and playgrounds, surrounded by a wide variety of shops and restaurants.

-In the various historic park sties, you can tour buildings important to California’s history, including: the last mission built (in 1823), Mission San Francisco Solano (114 E. Spain St., Sonoma, 707-938-9560); the two-story adobe barracks (Spain Street East and 1st Street East, Sonoma, 707-938-9560) that once housed the Mexican army troops commanded by General Mariano Vallejo (historical artifacts are on display here); and the Toscano Hotel (20 E. Spain St., Sonoma, 707-939-8300), a 19th century wood-frame building furnished to look much as it did when it was a hotel in the early 1900s.
+In the various historic park sites, you can tour buildings important to California's history, including: the last mission built (in 1823), Mission San Francisco Solano (114 E. Spain St., Sonoma, 707-938-9560); the two-story adobe barracks (Spain Street East and First Street East, Sonoma, 707-938-9560) that once housed the Mexican army troops commanded by General Mariano Vallejo (historical artifacts are on display here); and the Toscano Hotel (20 E. Spain St., Sonoma, 707-938-9560), a 19th century wood-frame building furnished to look much as it did when it was a hotel in the early 1900s.

-Also part of the park is General Vallejo's Home (3rd Street West and West Spain Street, Sonoma, 707-938-9559), an 1850s Gothic-style house and grounds (photo above, at right) that is also known as Lachryma Montis.
-It’s slightly more than a half-mile walk (or a few minutes’ drive) from the plaza.
+Also part of the park is General Vallejo's Home (Third Street West and West Spain Street, Sonoma, 707-938-9559), an 1850s Gothic-style house and grounds (see photo above) that is also known as Lachryma Montis.
+It's slightly more than a half-mile walk (or a few minutes' drive) from the plaza.